majestic53/dmg/README.md

 ![DMG](docs/dmg.png)

-The goal of `DMG` is to emulate the original Gameboy hardware with enough accuracy to run most common games, while being performant and natively compilable across multiple platforms.
+The goal of this project is to emulate the original Gameboy hardware with enough accuracy to run most common games, while being performant and natively compilable across multiple platforms.

-__NOTE__: `DMG` is a still a work-in-progress.
-Some features may be incomplete or may contain bugs.
-Testing was done using the GCC compiler, under Linux.
-Modification to the makefiles might be required to build with a different operating system and/or compiler.
+__NOTE__: This project is still a work-in-progress.
+Some features may be incomplete and buggy.
+Testing was done on Linux, using the GCC compiler.
+Modification to the makefiles may be required to build with a different platform or compiler.

 ## Work-in-progress